wantafanta/purple/README.md

 ### redteam.sh
-Only tested on Ubuntu 18.04 and 19.10 in VMWare Workstation.
+Only tested on Ubuntu 18.10/19.04 Desktop (minimal) in VMWare Workstation.

 `
 sudo bash redteam.sh
 `

-Press enter a few times, choose yes, next ctrl+c etc.
+Press enter a few times, choose yes, next, ctrl+c etc.

 Grabs the latests version of all tools.
 Where possible run in a virtual environment using pipenv.